 Are Income and Consumption Taxes Ever Really Equivalent?
 Evidence from a Real-Effort Experiment with Real Goods

-The public finance literature demonstrates the equivalence between consumption and labor income (wage) taxes.
-We construct an environment in which individuals make real labor-leisure choices and spend their earned income on real goods.
-We use this experimental framework to test whether a labor income tax and an equivalent consumption tax lead to an identical labor-leisure allocation.
-Despite controlling for subjects' work ability and inherent labor-leisure preferences and not allowing for saving, subjects reduce their labor supply significantly more in response to an income tax than they do in response to an equivalent consumption tax.
-We discuss the economic implications of a policy shift from an income to a consumption tax.
+The public finance literature demonstrates the equivalence between consumption and labor-income (wage) taxes.
+We introduce an experimental paradigm in which individuals make real labor-leisure choices and spend their earned income on real goods.
+We use this paradigm to test whether a labor-income tax and an equivalent consumption tax lead to identical labor-leisure allocations.
+Despite controlling for subjects' work ability and inherent labor-leisure preferences and disallowing saving, subjects reduce their labor supply significantly more in response to an income tax than to an equivalent consumption tax.
+We discuss the economic implications of a policy shift to a consumption tax.

 Keywords: experimental economics, tax equivalence, income tax, consumption tax, behavioral economics